shenae/planets-express-sequelize/README.md

 1. Did you import the planet model?
 1. Once the model is correct, `touch server.js` file:
     - require express.
-    - require morgan and bodyParser.
+    - require morgan and body-parser.
+    - require axios.
     - have the app listen on port 3000.
     - use `res.send` to show 'Hello Friend' on the `/` path.
     - `npm start`